Menu

 Will I Have To Pay Any Sort Of Income Tax On Debt Discharged In The Bankruptcy?

 While I have to caution that we don’t provide tax advice, a discharged debt (a debt that’s eliminated through bankruptcy) is treated differently than debt that is written off or debt for which a lender may issue a 1099.
 Typically, discharged debt does not create a taxable event.
 A consumer should consult with their tax profession on the impact of debt relief options on their tax liability.
+It’s also important to understand that certain tax debts, especially recent ones, cannot be discharged through bankruptcy, which means they will still need to be addressed separately.

 How Long Does It Take Someone To Qualify as A Mortgage After A Bankruptcy?